North Star Fishing Company Maritime Injury Claims

 The Jones Act is a statutory remedy that allows injured seamen to sue their employer for negligence.
 An employer is negligent if they fail to use reasonable care to prevent injuries to their employees.
 To recover, the injured worker must prove that their employer or other crew members were negligent and that their negligence was the cause of the worker's injury.
 The Jones Act covers all injuries that occur on a vessel during the seaman's employment.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing injured seamen against North Star Fishing Company.
 We understand the fishing industry and know how to get you the compensation that you deserve.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.